Cascading/Impatient/README.md

 	physical plan: 10 Mappers, 10 Reducers

 simple6
+	includes unit tests in the build
-	shows how to use checkpoints, assertions, traps, unit tests, debug automatically switch between Hfs and Lfs
+	shows how to use checkpoints, assertions, traps, debug

 simple7
 	has a switch to run the example instead in local mode